jessie-computes/README-generator/README.md

-# README-GENERATOR
+# Brew-2-You
- This project dynamically creates READMEs for a user's project on GitHUb
+ This is a functional application that allows users to find and go to local breweries.
 ## Table of Contents
 * Installation
 * Usage